muehmar/gradle-openapi-schema/README.md

   used in the example above, i.e. the compiler enforces one to set the `age` property too.

-Setting all required properties in a class could theoretically also be achieved with a constructor with all required properties as arguments but the pattern used here is safer in terms of refactoring, i.e. adding or removing properties or changing the required properties or change the order of the properties.
+Setting all required properties in a class could theoretically also be achieved with a constructor with all required properties as arguments, but the pattern used here is safer in terms of refactoring, i.e. adding or removing properties, changing the required properties or changing the order of the properties.

 ## Change Log

+* 0.2.1 Fix the setter name for booleans
 * 0.2.0
     * Support incremental build
     * Add the 'Safe Builder' pattern